How 20-year-old Rafael Devers became Boston's biggest deadline addition

 Looking back, Red Sox president Dave Dombrowski says he spent as much time talking to his own people about Devers as he did to other teams about available third basemen.
 Although Febles says he and Double-A hitting coach Lee May Jr. weren't part of the conversation to call Devers to the big leagues, their glowing nightly reports from earlier in the season were considered.
 Crockett chimed in.
 So, too, did Romero and Triple-A manager Kevin Boles.
 Dombrowski even sent special assignment scout Brad Sloan to watch Devers play for a weekend.

 "On a daily basis, just talking to people to see how he was handling [Triple-A]," Dombrowski says.
-"And, really, the consensus was that he's a baseball player, loves to play the game.
+"And really, the consensus was that he's a baseball player, loves to play the game.
 The options that had been presented to us [in trades], our people would say, 'Why would you try that?
 Why don't you just try [Devers]?
 He's in a position where he can do it.'"

 Dombrowski greeted Devers last week with two bits of advice: “Have fun.
 Be yourself.”
-By all accounts, Devers is doing both, even if he sounds star-struck.
+By all accounts, Devers is doing both, even if he sounds starstruck.

 “I knew it was going to be different, but I didn’t think it was going to be this different,” Devers said through a translator.
 “You see all of these superstars on TV, and you hope to one day be able to meet them.
 To be able to meet them and say I’m their teammate is pretty cool.”

 COMING INTO THE season, there was a decent chance Devers would struggle early.
 For one thing, he had never played in the cold New England weather he was about to face in Maine.
-For another, it took him a while last year to adapt to a new level at Single-A Salem.
+For another, it took him a while last year to adapt to a new level of play at Single-A Salem.
 Through Memorial Day last season, he was batting just .185 with four homers and a .578 OPS.

 But just as Devers learned from that adversity, the Red Sox learned about Devers, too.